-Electronic devices play a huge part in mostly everyone’s daily life.
-But are computers hazardous to your health?
-According to researchers, computer related injuries are on the rise.
+Electronic devices play an important role in almost everyone’s daily life.
+However, are computers harmful to your health?
+Computer-related injuries are on the rise, according to researchers.

-Working on a computer is more challenging than reading a book.
-Computer eye problems are common and are not only creating eye strain, but are painful too.
+Working with a computer is more difficult than reading a book.
+Computer vision problems are common, causing not only eye strain but also pain.

-The following are just a few of the symptoms that excess computer use can create:
+The following are just a few of the symptoms that can result from excessive computer use:

-Some studies suggest that computer gaming in children and young adults can cause brain damage and create behavior disorders, especially violent games.
-The American Association of Pediatrics recommends that parents permit their kids only one to two hours of “screen time” per day—a limit that includes television, movies, video games and Internet.
+Some studies suggest that computer gaming, particularly violent games, can cause brain damage and behavior disorders in children and young adults.
+The American Academy of Pediatrics recommends that parents limit their children’s “screen time” to one to two hours per day, which includes television, movies, video games, and the Internet.

-If you are on a computer as part of your job and work six to eight hours, you need to break every 45 minutes to an hour, to walk and take your eyes off the screen.
+If you work six to eight hours a day on a computer, you should take a 45-minute to an hour break to walk around and take your eyes off the screen.

-Re-focus your vision to faraway objects for at least 30 seconds to a minute.
+Refocus your vision for at least 30 seconds to a minute on distant objects.

-According to the American Journal of Pain Management, poor posture can cause breathing difficulty, hormonal production, headaches, low moods and blood pressure issues.
-Slouching may feel comfortable, but unfortunately what feels comfortable is not always beneficial to our health.
-Carpal tunnel, arm pain, sciatica, and clenching of the jaw is the result of poor posture and the list goes on.
-Spinal degeneration and arthritis is painful and once these symptoms develop over years of slouching, the damage is not reversible.
+Poor posture, according to the American Journal of Pain Management, can cause breathing difficulties, hormonal production, headaches, low moods, and blood pressure problems.
+Slouching may feel comfortable, but what feels comfortable is not always good for our health.
+Poor posture causes carpal tunnel syndrome, arm pain, sciatica, and jaw clenching, among other things.
+Spinal degeneration and arthritis are painful, and the damage done by years of slouching is irreversible.

-Rehab Specialist/Wellness Coordinator at Korwitts Chiropractic Center, describes how initial and some advanced stages of poor posture can be corrected.
-He advises chiropractic and massage therapy along with daily exercises sometimes repeating them several times a day even when you feel good.
-He also talks about spending 40 hours a week in a work environment that is not conducive to good posture and how proper positioning of your computer and desk can greatly improve function.
+Korwitts Chiropractic Center’s Rehab Specialist/Wellness Coordinator explains how to correct early and advanced stages of poor posture.
+He recommends chiropractic and massage therapy, as well as daily exercises that should be repeated several times a day, even if you are feeling well.
+He also discusses how he spends 40 hours a week in a work environment that is not conducive to good posture and how proper computer and desk positioning can greatly improve function.

-· Raise/lower your chair according to the angle of your elbows
+- Raise or lower your chair based on the angle of your elbows.

-· Raise your monitor so your eyes are at the center of the monitor
+- Raise your monitor so that your eyes are in the center of it.

-Unhealthy habits will create long-term illness.
-Spinal and vision problems can not only affect your work performance but your paycheck.
-Take the time now to improve how you use a computer to avoid health problems down the road.
+Long-term illness will result from unhealthy habits.
+Spinal and vision issues can have an impact not only on your work performance but also on your pay.
+Take the time now to improve your computer skills in order to avoid future health issues.